alpinelab/cinqpoints/wp-content/plugins/woocommerce-multilingual/readme.txt

 = Features =

-* Lets you different kinds of WooCommerce product types
+* Lets you translate different kinds of WooCommerce product types
 * Central management for translating product categories, tags and custom attributes
 * Automatically synchronizes product variations and images
 * Keeps the same language through the checkout process